Fishing In Palm Coast

 Moody Homestead Park

-Located in Bunnell’s Briarwood Drive, the Moody Homestead Park is a premier historical destination on the Palm Coast.
+Located on Bunnell’s Briarwood Drive, Moody Homestead Park is a premier historical destination on the Palm Coast.
 This spot is relatively small, picturesque, and quaint.
 The park is home to several oak trees, many more than 400 years old.
 There are not many amenities, but that makes it alluring since it doesn’t draw crowds, making it the ideal place to relax.

 Graham Swamp Preserve

 The Graham Swamp covers an area of more than 3000 acres.
 It protects wilderness, but much of it is open to public viewing.
 The park is mainly known for its 7-mile long mountain bike trail and has been called The Swamp.
 You will find manmade and natural obstacles that make the trail challenging and beautiful.
 The swamp preserve supports an extensive range of animal and plant species.
-In case you love wildlife photography or are a naturalist, you are going to love it.
-Hiking, fishing, and cycling are the popular activities here.

 River to Sea Preserve